What is Astrocytoma?

 Treatment for astrocytoma may include a combination of surgery, chemotherapy, radiation therapy and radiosurgery.
 Some low-grade astrocytomas may be followed radiographically.
 However, if low-grade astrocytomas are surgically accessible, complete surgical resection is usually recommended and may be curative.
 Surgery is most often recommended for higher grade astrocytomas.
 Unfortunately, complete surgical resection may not offer a cure with higher grade astrocytomas.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained neurosurgeon in New Jersey and specialist in the treatment for astrocytoma.
-Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for astrocytomas.
+Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for astrocytomas.
 Dr. Lipani offers image guided brain surgery approaches and the latest in noninvasive radiosurgery procedures for astrocytoma treatment, tailored to the needs of each patient.
 Dr. Lipani also treats benign and metastatic tumors that affect the brain such as meningiomas, acoustic neuromas, metastatic lung cancer to the brain, metastatic breast cancer to the brain, metastatic colon cancer to the brain, low-grade gliomas, high-grade gliomas (i.e. GBM) and others.
-For state-of-the-art astrocytoma treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton or Bridgewater, New Jersey!
+For state-of-the-art astrocytoma treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!